joshbruce/fourth-earth-raw/public/content.md

 If the success or failure was critical, you might have the player roll another standard die and use a table to determine what happened; of course, you can use anything really, maybe a card drawn from a deck.
 Heck you could even have the player describe the critical success or failure, "Wow, okay, you tell me what happened" style.

-Again, the guideline here is that criticality does not change the success or failure outcome, just the severity and side-effects.
+Again, the guideline here is that criticality does not change the success or failure, just the severity and side-effects.

 ## Life batteries

 Life batteries simulate a character's energy.

 As a game mechanic life batteries help generate tension between the player, their desire, and probabilities of success and failure.
 Life batteries have a maximum of 10 points.
 Points are spent when players reduce the challenge level of an action or when being damaged by someone or something.

 If there are non-health batteries present, we recommend allowing their points to be converted into health battery points; 2 to 1 perhaps.
 The idea being that character's might be performing a physical action but have no physical energy left and they draw upon other parts of themselves to accomplish it; the character can only be at 0 after completely exhausting all other options.
 When using this overflow mechanic we recommend the cost per unit to the target battery be 2 or more.
 In some cases it might be more interesting to have the cost be the total number of overflow batteries.